goastian/midori-desktop/browser/components/urlbar/docs/preferences.rst

   Whether results will include switch-to-tab results.
   Can be controlled from Privacy Preferences.

+browser.urlbar.suggest.quicksuggest.nonsponsored (boolean, default: false) If ``browser.urlbar.quicksuggest.enabled`` is true, this controls whether results will include non-sponsored quick suggest suggestions.
+Otherwise non-sponsored suggestions will not be shown.

+browser.urlbar.suggest.quicksuggest.sponsored (boolean, default: false) If ``browser.urlbar.quicksuggest.enabled`` is true, this controls whether results will include sponsored quick suggest suggestions.
+Otherwise sponsored suggestions will not be shown.

 browser.urlbar.suggest.searches (boolean, default: true) Whether results will include search suggestions.
   Can be controlled from Search Preferences.